PurrNet/PurrDocs/systems-and-modules/network-identity/spawning-and-despawning/README.md

 # Spawning & Despawning

+When you create or destroy an object in singleplayer, it only exists on your machine.
+In multiplayer, all connected players need to see the same objects appear and disappear at the same time.
+Normally, this means you'd need separate "spawn over network" calls, server-side checks, and extra boilerplate every time you want to create an object.
+PurrNet removes all of that.

-Spawning and Despawning in PurrNet is as easy as instantiating and destroying in Unity!\
+Spawning and Despawning in PurrNet is as easy as instantiating and destroying in Unity!
-\
 If the object contains a network identity (example your own scripts or the prefab link, network transform, etc.), it will automatically be spawned for other clients.

 {% embed url="https://youtu.be/XW5T6VKkeCM" %}